Kirishima-jingu Shrine 霧島神宮

 The shrine is accessible by train, bus, or car.

-Kirishima-jingu Shrine is in walking distance of Kirishima-jingu Station and a short drive from Kirishima Onsen.
+Kirishima-jingu Shrine is in walking distance of Kirishima-jingu bus stop and a short drive from Kirishima Onsen.

 Descended from heaven